ResetXPDR/MSFS_AutoFPS/README.md

         - LOD Step - 5
         - TLOD Base Min - VFR 50% of your current MSFS TLOD setting, IFR 25%
         - TLOD Top Min - VFR 150% of your current MSFS TLOD setting, IFR 100%
-        - TLOD Base Extra - enabled
+        - TLOD Base Extra - enabled with an x2 multiplier
-        - TLOD Top Extra - enabled
+        - TLOD Top Extra - enabled with an x2 multiplier
         - Mtns - disabled
       - Otherwise, FPS Sensitivity will be used with the following settings:
         - Auto Target FPS - user selectable.
 Enabling automatically disables Extra due to automation control ambiguity